 Animals in the Wild

-SPCA advocates for trapping methods that minimise the negative welfare harms caused to targeted and non-targeted animals.
+SPCA advocates that only trapping methods that minimise the negative welfare harms caused to targeted and non-targeted animals be used to trap animals.

 SPCA advocates for the use of live-capture traps that use technologies such as remote-sensing that alert an operator when an animal has been captured.
-If live-capture cage traps are used without an alert system, then an operator should visit the trap more frequently than every twelve hours, depending upon the species targeted, the likelihood of catching a non-targeted animal, exposure to thermal extremes or inclement weather, the trap used, and its location.
-Non-targeted trapped animals must be released immediately after discovery.
+If live-capture cage traps are used without an alert system, then an operator should visit the trap more frequently than is required by law, depending upon the species targeted, the likelihood of catching a non-targeted animal, exposure to thermal extremes or inclement weather, the trap used, and its location.
+Non-targeted trapped animals must be attended to once discovered.
 If the target species is caught and it is to be killed, the animal must be killed humanely as soon as possible.

-SPCA advocates that, if lethal traps are used, then the trap must kill the animal in the shortest period of time, such as blunt force trauma, cervical dislocation.
+SPCA advocates that, if lethal traps are used, the trap must kill the animal in the shortest amount of time.
 Traps that pose a strangulation risk should not be used.

-SPCA advocates that all traps (live capture and kill traps) must be prohibited from sale or use unless they have passed standardised welfare performance testing.
+SPCA advocates that all traps (live capture and kill traps) must be prohibited from sale, use, or importation unless they have passed standardised welfare performance testing.

 SPCA advocates for all trap operators to be skilled in using a particular trap, including considerations for: where the trap is placed and how it is positioned to discourage non-targeted animals from engaging with the trap, maintenance of trap mechanisms to ensure they are working effectively, and age of trap to avoid using traps that are no longer effective.